isomerpages/mlaw-pto/_deceased-cpf-estate-monies/1-estate-other-assets.md

 45 Maxwell Road, #07-11<br>
 Singapore 069118<br>

-**11. When will the money be paid to me?**
+**11. When will the money be paid to me?**<br>
 As a general rule, we will distribute the money within 4 weeks from the date of receipt of the full set of documentation from the beneficiaries or the date of receipt of the deceased’s monies, whichever is later.

-**12. Can I get the Public Trustee’s assistance in resealing in Singapore, Letters of Administration / Grant of Probate that was obtained overseas?**
+**12. Can I get the Public Trustee’s assistance in resealing in Singapore, Letters of Administration / Grant of Probate that was obtained overseas?**<br>
 The Public Trustee does not assist in resealing in the Singapore Courts, Letters of Administration or Grants of Probate that were obtained overseas.
 You will have to engage a Singapore lawyer to do this.

 LSRA has an integrated online search function which lists all registered law practices (foreign or local), Singapore solicitors, foreign lawyers, and regulated non-practitioners.
 At present, you can search by name, practice area, and the type of law practice.
 We are working on further enhancements to the search function.

 Please note that the search results are based on information provided by law practices and lawyers.
 The Ministry of Law does not make any warranty or representation as to their accuracy, completeness or reliability. <br>

-**13. Does the Public Trustee assist in the administration of a deceased’s share in a HDB flat if it is of small value?**
+**13. Does the Public Trustee assist in the administration of a deceased’s share in a HDB flat if it is of small value?**<br>
 On a case-by-case basis, the Public Trustee does administer a deceased’s share in a HDB flat if it is of small value.
 You will first have to submit an online application for the Public Trustee to administer the deceased’s estate so that we may consider your request.

 Please refer to our Q2 on the situations where the Public Trustee would not be able to administer an estate.<br>

-**14. I need someone to assist me to submit the online application but I do not want to engage the e-Helper’s service.**
+**14. I need someone to assist me to submit the online application but I do not want to engage the e-Helper’s service.**<br>
 You may wish to get a family member or a trusted friend to assist you in completing our online application form.<br>

 **With effect from 5 Mar 2018, all payments will be made electronically.**